Release Jaw tension

 Support for the airway, tongue, and facial structures to improve function.

-Managing TMJ and grinding dysfunction
+Managing TMJ and Grinding Dysfunction

 • Alleviating chronic pain and headaches